grafana/grafana-plugin-examples/examples/datasource-basic/README.md

 ## Get started

-Data source plugins consist of both frontend and backend components.
-Install these components with the following CLI commands.
+Data source plugins may consist of a frontend or a backend component.
+This example shows a data source plugin with a backend component.
+Install this component with the following CLI commands.

 ### Frontend